 Two new awards were established in 2016:

-- Georgina Sweet Travel Support for a Female Keynote Speaker in Quantitative Biomedical Science: Up to three awards of $3,000 are available each year to support the attendance of a female keynote speaker at an Australian conference.
+- Georgina Sweet Travel Support for a Female Keynote Speaker in Quantitative Biomedical Science: Up to three awards of $3,000 each are available each year to support the attendance of a female keynote speaker at an Australian conference.
 Applications are open at any time until awards have been allocated for the year, further applications will not be accepted.
 Applications are currently closed for the year, preference will be given to conferences that have not previously received funding.
 Download the guidelines and application form.